NCAR/wrfcloud/docs/Users_Guide/graphics.rst

 Forecast Viewer
 ===============

-The forecast plots can be accessed by clicking on the Job ID or Status of a run in the WRF Jobs tab.
+The forecast plots can be accessed by clicking on the "WRF Jobs" menu option.
+When the model has finished, an "Open Viewer" button will appear.
+The button is also available in the pop-up box if you click on a job to see its details.
 Each available product will be listed in the right-hand menu and can be toggled on/off with the checkmark.
 Each product also has a transparency slider bar to adjust the field's transparency.
+Additionally, there is a Political Boundaries selector at the top of the products list that can be toggled on/off depending on preference.
 Automation play/pause/advance buttons and slider can be found at the bottom of the map.
-On the left, a vertical slider bar allows users to select different vertical levels for appropriate products.
+On the left, a vertical slider bar allows users to select different vertical pressure levels for appropriate products.

 Current products available for viewing include: